Greenland: Languages

-Higher education is offered in Greenland: "university education" (regulation no. 3 of 9 May 1989); training of journalists, training of primary and lower secondary school teachers, training of social workers, training of social educators (regulation no. 1 of 16 May 1989); and training of nurses and nursing assistants (regulation no. 9 of 13 May 1990).
-Greenlandic students can continue their education in Denmark, if they wish and have the financial means to do so.
-For admission to Danish educational institutions, Greenlandic applicants are placed on an equal footing with Danish applicants.
-Scholarships are granted to Greenlandic students who are admitted to Danish educational institutions.
-To be eligible for these scholarships, the applicant must be a Danish citizen and have had permanent residence in Greenland for at least five years.
-The total period of residence outside Greenland may not exceed three years.

 Religion

 The nomadic Inuit were traditionally shamanistic, with a well-developed religion primarily concerned with appeasing a vengeful and fingerless sea goddess called Sedna who controlled the success of the seal and whale hunts.

 The first Norse colonists worshipped the Norse gods, but Erik the Red's son Leif was converted to Christianity by King Olaf Trygvesson on a trip to Norway in 999 and sent missionaries back to Greenland.
 These swiftly established sixteen parishes, some monasteries, and a bishopric at Garðar.

 Rediscovering these colonists and spreading ideas of the Protestant Reformation among them was one of the primary reasons for the Danish recolonization in the 18th century.
 Under the patronage of the Royal Mission College in Copenhagen, Norwegian and Danish Lutherans and German Moravian missionaries searched for the missing Norse settlements, but no Norse were found, and instead they began preaching to the Inuit.
 The principal figures in the Christianization of Greenland were Hans and Poul Egede and Matthias Stach.
-The New Testament was translated piecemeal from the time of the very first settlement on Kangeq Island, but the first translation of the whole Bible was not completed until 1900.
+The New Testament was translated piecemeal from the time of the first settlement on Kangeq Island, but the first translation of the whole Bible was not completed until 1900.
 An improved translation using the modern orthography was completed in 2000.

-Today, the major religion is Protestant Christianity, represented mainly by the Church of Denmark, which is Lutheran in orientation.
-While there are no official census data on religion in Greenland, the Bishop of Greenland Sofie Petersen estimates that 85% of the Greenlandic population are members of her congregation.
+The major religion is Protestant Christianity, represented mainly by the Church of Denmark, which is Lutheran in orientation.
+There are no official census data on religion in Greenland, but the Bishop of Greenland Sofie Petersen estimates that 85% of the Greenlandic population are members of her congregation.
 The Church of Denmark is the established church through the Constitution of Denmark.

-The Roman Catholic minority is pastorally served by the Roman Catholic Diocese of Copenhagen.
-There are still Christian missionaries on the island, but mainly from charismatic movements proselytizing fellow Christians.
-According to Operation World, just 4.7% of Greenlanders are Evangelical Christian, although the Evangelical population is growing at an annual rate of 8.4%.
+A small Roman Catholic minority is pastorally served by the Roman Catholic Diocese of Copenhagen.
+There are still Christian missionaries on the island, but mainly from charismatic movements proselytising fellow Christians.